Bob Woodruff Foundation to Convene Experts on Impact of Combat Injury on Intimacy

 Since 2006, the Bob Woodruff Foundation has invested more than $22 million in finding and funding programs across the country.
 It has reached more than 2 million injured service members, veterans and their families in three key areas: Education and Employment; Rehabilitation and Recovery; and Quality of Life.

 Registration for “Intimacy after Injury” closes Dec.
 5. The convening will take place at 1616 Rhode Island Ave NW, Washington, DC 20036.
-Full-agenda and registration information can be found here.

 About the Bob Woodruff Foundation: